ssciwr/faunanet/doc/source/getting_started.md

 (Faunanet) set-up
 ```
-This will create a default setup which creates folders `faunanet`, `faunanet/examples`, `faunanet/models` and `faunanet_output` in your home directory.
+This will create a default setup which creates folders `faunanet`, `faunanet/examples`, `faunanet/models` and `faunanet/output` in your home directory.
 Furthermore, there will be `user_cache_directory/faunanet` and `user_config_directory/faunanet`. `user_c****_directory` is the operating-system dependent standard folder for configurations and cached files, e.g. `~/home/.cache` and `~/home/.config` on Linux.
 The setup configuration with all the folder paths will be copied to  `user_config_directory/faunanet/install.yml`.

 #### Customizing the setup